tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

 * This property defines the mass, center of mass and inertia tensor of a body.
 If the body has a gravity field, corresponding rigid body properties are automatically created (but, defining rigid body properties does not define a gravity field!)
 Note: If defined manually, the inertia tensor must be provided in the body-fixed frame (the orientation of which is defined by the body's rotation model), and must *not* be normalized.
 * The resulting model can be extracted from the :class:`~tudatpy.numerical_simulation.environment.Body` object extracted using :attr:`~tudatpy.numerical_simulation.environment.Body.rigid_body_properties`, which provides a :class:`~tudatpy.numerical_simulation.environment.RigidBodyProperties`
-* When creating a :func:`~tudatpy.numerical_simulation.environment_setup.gravity.spherical_harmonic` gravity field, and specifying a ``scaled_mean_moment_of_inertia`` in the resulting model, rigid body properties consisent with these are automatically created.
+* When creating a :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.spherical_harmonic` gravity field, and specifying a :attr:`~tudatpy.numerical_simulation.environment_setup.gravity_field.SphericalHarmonicsGravityFieldSettings.scaled_mean_moment_of_inertia` in the resulting model, rigid body properties consistent with these are automatically created.

 .. _ground_station_models: